DarthSnow/dide2/docs/options_application.md

 - **additionalPATH**: Used to defined more paths were the background tools can be found.
 Each item must be separated by a path separator (`:` under Linux and `;` under Windows).
 - **autoCheckUpdates**: If checked and if a newer release is available then a dialog proposes to open the matching html page on github.
+- **autoCleanMRU**: If checked then the MRU lists wont display files that dont exist.
+When using a version control software or removable disk it can be preferable not to use this option.
 - **autoKillProcThreshold**: When not zero this setting indicates the size of the stdandard output, in bytes, over which an inferior process gets killed automatically.
 By default set to 2 Mb.
 This is usefull for example to prevent issues when an inferior falls into an infinite loop that prints.
 - **autoSaveProjectFiles**: If checked the sources are automatically saved before compilation.
 - **consoleProgram**: Allows to set the terminal emulator used to execute programs.
 By default XTerm is used and an error can occur if it's not setup.
 The setting is used by the [runnable modules](features_runnables), the [custom tools](widgets_custom_tools) and the project launcher.
 Under Windows this option is not used.